MJung84/first-steps/first-steps.md

 Command "cd coding-projects" will change your location to that file just created

-xxx create or delete a file in your current location
+### Create or delete a file in your current location

 Command "touch"